Controlling the Learning Rate in Machine Learning

 During the training process, a model needs to find the optimal weights.

-If the learning rate is too high, the model might overshoot, bouncing around without ever finding the optimal value.
-Conversely, if it's too low, the learning process may be so slow that it halts before reaching the end.
+If the learning rate is too high, the model might overshoot and never settle on the optimal value.
+If it’s too low, learning could become so slow that it stalls before reaching a good solution.
+To simplify, imagine descending from a mountain peak into a valley.

 If the Learning Rate is Too High